 Who are the users of technical information?

-Technical writing services are used by all businesses and organizations.
-While every electronic product comes with technical information, only a small percentage of technical writing is actually geared towards the consumers.
-A vast amount of technical information is written for internal consumption, such as to explain internal procedures, define policies, implement procedures, design and manufacture products, and sell products and services.
+Many businesses and organizations use technical writing services.
+While every electronic product comes with technical information, only a small percentage of technical writing is geared towards the consumers.
+A vast amount of technical information is written for internal consumption, such as to explain internal procedures, define policies, implement procedures, design and manufacture products, and sell goods and services.

 What are the different categories of technical writing?